-- developing and recommending to our Board of Directors criteria for Board of Director and committee membership; - · establishing procedures for identifying and evaluating Board of Director candidates, including nominees recommended by stockholders; - reviewing the size and composition of the Board of Directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us; - identifying individuals qualified to become members of the Board of Directors; - recommending to the Board of Directors the persons to be nominated for election as directors and to each of the board's committees; - developing a mechanism by which violations of the code of business conduct and ethics can be reported in a confidential manner; and - overseeing the evaluation of the Board of Directors.
+- developing and recommending to our Board of Directors criteria for Board of Director and committee membership; - establishing procedures for identifying and evaluating Board of Director candidates, including nominees recommended by stockholders; - reviewing the size and composition of the Board of Directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us; - identifying individuals qualified to become members of the Board of Directors; - recommending to the Board of Directors the persons to be nominated for election as directors and to each of the board's committees; - developing a mechanism by which violations of the code of business conduct and ethics can be reported in a confidential manner; and - overseeing the evaluation of the Board of Directors.

-The Nominating and Corporate Governance Committee held one meeting during 2015.
+Prior to March 2017, the members of the Nominating and Corporate Governance Committee were Howard Pien, Geno Germano and Michael Cola who served as the Chairman.
+The Nominating and Corporate Governance Committee held three meetings during 2016.
 The Nominating and Corporate Governance Committee operates pursuant to a written charter adopted by the Board of Directors, which is available on our website at http://investor.sagerx.com/corporate-governance.cfm.